8 health benefits from giving

 Throughout those last months of Gary’s life, there were no small gifts.
 The sum total of the love that arrived at our doorstep – whether it made it past the front porch or not – was colossal.

-And every gift carried this powerful message: It grieves my heart to know your beloved is dying, and it brings me great joy to deliver this ray of sunshine.
+And every gift carried this powerful message: It grieves my heart to know your best friend is dying, and it brings me great joy to deliver this love.

 Four years ago, as Gary and I started down the path of his sweetly sorrowful decline, this was confirmed to me: